 FOR IMMEDIATE RELEASE

-The Center for Methane Emissions Solutions was founded to provide a voice for businesses that that offer innovative solutions to reduce methane emissions.
-The Center represents the interests of American businesses that develop and manufacture cutting edge technologies, install commercial technologies, and aid inspectors on the job to significantly cut methane waste on a cost-effective basis across the oil and gas supply chain.
-For more information, visit the website at www.methanesolutions.org.
+The Center for Methane Emissions Solutions (the Center) was founded to provide a voice for businesses that offer these innovative solutions.
+The Center represents the interests of American businesses that develop and manufacture cutting edge technologies, install commercial technologies and aid inspectors on the job to significantly cut methane waste on a cost-effective basis across the oil and gas supply chain.